sqlmapproject/sqlmap/Usage.md

-        --time-sec=TIMESEC  Seconds to delay the DBMS response (default 5) --union-cols=UCOLS  Range of columns to test for UNION query SQL injection --union-char=UCHAR  Character to use for bruteforcing number of columns --dns-domain=DNS..
+        --time-sec=TIMESEC  Seconds to delay the DBMS response (default 5) --union-cols=UCOLS  Range of columns to test for UNION query SQL injection --union-char=UCHAR  Character to use for bruteforcing number of columns --union-from=UFROM  Table to use in FROM part of UNION query SQL injection --dns-domain=DNS..
 Domain name used for DNS exfiltration attack --second-order=S..
 Resulting page URL searched for second-order response